 Squatters' Rights and Adverse Possession

-Let's start with a fictional situation relating to land ownership rights, but landowners in many states have experienced similar situations over the years.
+Let's start with a fictional situation relating to land ownership rights, but landowners in many states have experienced similar situations.

 You buy a 50-acre wooded unimproved parcel of land as an investment.
 You also think that you may convert it into a retirement or vacation home property sometime in the future, but that's years away.
 It isn't in your state, and you go years without visiting the property.
 You ask locals to check it now and then, but you don't follow up.